qingkaikong/nice_sayings/README.md

 ## nice sayings I really like:

+* Fear is the mother of foresight - Thomas Hardy
+* We are all gifted.
+That is our inheritance - Ethel Waters
 * It is not the mountain we conquer but ourselves - Edmund Hillary
 * Glory is fleeting, but obscurity is forever - Napoleon Bonaparte
 * All great achievements require time - Maya Angelou